syncfusion-content/xamarin-docs/Xamarin/Image-Editor/CustomView.md

 {% endtabs %}

-You can rotate the custom view based on a particular angle using [`Angle`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.CustomViewSettings.html#Syncfusion_SfImageEditor_XForms_CustomViewSettings_Angle) property in [`CustomViewSettings`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.CustomViewSettings.html) as shown in the following code snippet.
+You can rotate the custom view based on a particular angle using the [`Angle`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.CustomViewSettings.html#Syncfusion_SfImageEditor_XForms_CustomViewSettings_Angle) property in [`CustomViewSettings`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfImageEditor.XForms.CustomViewSettings.html) as shown in the following code sample.

 {% tabs %}